opentripplanner/OpenTripPlanner/README_LOCALIZATION.md

 ### Updating

 Then run `make`.
 This extracts translations from javascript files and updates translation template messages.pot and all translation files.
-After that you can translate some strings and after you save po file run `make update_js`.
-This transforms po files to json which is used by Javascript translation library.
+After that you can translate some strings and after you save PO file run `make update_js`.
+This transforms PO files to json which is used by Javascript translation library.
 After you rebuild (`mvn project`) All new strings should be visible.

 ## Creating new translations

 #### Short version

 Post to opentripplanner-dev mailinglist what language/country you want to translate and you will get a PO file.
-Or you can use poedit to create new translation from message template (POT file).
+Or you can use Poedit to create new translation from message template (POT file).

+Copy English.js from otp-leaflet-client/src/main/webapp/js/otp/locale to YourLanguage.js and customize it to your language.
+Change name, metric, locale_short and datepicker_locale_short.
+Translate infoWidgets and localize time/date formats.

 #### Long version

 PO files are created from a template with a help of msginit program which is run like this:
-`msginit init -l LAN -i messages.pot -o LAN.po`
+`msginit init -l LAN -i messages.pot -o LAN.po` or with the help of Poedit.
 Where LAN is culture code.
 All translation files are in folder **otp-leaflet-client/src/main/webapp/i18n** .